-4. Rehabilitation is also sometimes referred to as reform.
-For discussion of various punishment-related theories, see Assessing THE CRIMINAL: RESTITUTION, RETRIBUTION, AND THE LEGAL PROCESS (Randy E. Barnett & John Hagel III eds., 1977) [hereinafter Assessing THE CRIMINAL]; Robert James Bidinotto, Crime and Moral Retribution, in CRIMINAL JUSTICE?
-THE LEGAL SYSTEM VERSUS INDIVIDUAL RESPONSIBILITY 181-86 (Robert James Bidinotto ed., 1994) (discussing various utilitarian strategies of crime control and punishment); HART, supra note 2; PHILO-SOPHICAL PERSPECTIVES ON PUNISHMENT (Gertrude Ezorsky ed., 1972) [hereinafter PHILOSOPHICAL PERSPECTIVES]; THEORIES OF PUNISHMENT (Stanley E. Grupp ed., 1971); Matthew A. Pauley, The Jurisprudence of Crime and Punishment from Plato to Hegel, 39 AM.
-J. JURIS.
-97 (1994); and Ronald J. Rychlak, Society's Moral Right to Punish: A Further Exploration of the Denunciation Theory of Punishment, 65 TUL.
-L. REV. 299, 308-31 (1990).
+6 Rehabilitation is also sometimes referred to as reform.
+For discussion of various punishment-related theories, see Barnett & Hagel III, eds., Assessing the Criminal; Robert James Bidinotto, "Crime and Moral Retribution," in Criminal Justice?, pp. 181-86, discussing various utilitarian strategies of crime control and punishment; Hart, Punishment and Responsibility; Ezorsky, ed., Philosophical Perspectives on Punishment; Grupp, ed., Theories of Punishment; Matthew A. Pauley, "The Jurisprudence of Crime and Punishment from Plato to Hegel," Am.
+J. Jurisprudence 39, no. 1 (1994; https://scholarship.law.nd.edu/ajj/ vol39/iss1/6/): 97-152; and Ronald J. Rychlak, "Society's Moral Right to Punish: A Further Exploration of the Denunciation Theory of Punishment," Tul.
+L. Rev. 65, no. 2 (1990): 299-338, at pp. 308-31.